 Lit Crawls® now take place in San Francisco, New York, Austin, Seattle, Iowa City, Los Angeles, London, Helsinki, and Portland, with more cities in the works.
 Learn more at Litquake.org.

-Lit Crawl® will be the evening of Friday, November 9, 2018, in venues throughout downtown Portland.
-See more details here.
-Stay tuned for details on Lit Crawl 2018!
+Lit Crawl® will be the evening of Friday, November 6, 2020, in venues throughout downtown Portland.
+More details to come in the fall.

 Q: How do I and/or my organization find out more about proposing an event for Lit Crawl® Portland?